hinto-janaiyo/monero-archive/README.md

 ### Configuration
 **This `README.md` itself is the configuration file for the scripts.**

-To NOT scrape certain GitHub authors/repos, Youtube channels, or Libera channels, simply remove it from the `README.md` before running the script.
+To NOT scrape certain GitHub authors/repos, Youtube channels, or Libera channels, simply remove the entire from the `README.md` before running the script.
+No empty line can be left behind, make sure you delete the whole line.

 To add your own GitHub authors/repos, please follow this syntax:
 ```